vermav6/CS1XA3/Assign1/README.md

 Part-3 ::

--> Used grep to match the pattern and got an idea from https://github.com/sharmc6 "Thanks"
+-> Used grep to match the pattern and got an idea from https://github.com/sharmc6 "Thanks fam"

 Part-4 ::